Saving the Saloon

 In the Saloon, almost 250 years of wear and tear have taken their toll.
-The ceiling and carpet are in a very fragile state and require urgent remedial conservation treatment.
+The ceiling and carpet were in a very fragile state and required urgent remedial conservation treatment.

 The carpet was created c.1769 by prestigious carpet maker Thomas Whitty at his Axminster workshop.
 It is of international significance due to its scale, (6x13m), rarity and well recorded history.

 Surveys completed in 1997, 2008 and 2015 revealed that the carpet has an extremely worn pile and found new splitting in several areas.
 A key problem was the deterioration of the linen wefts, which were weakening the whole fabric of the carpet.

 The carpet was included in the National Trust’s ‘Fabric of the Nation’ project, a 5 year programme of conservation and interpretation, that in 2014 identified 29 priority textile projects at 18 properties.